 Co-workers with an Art & Craft placement will enjoy varied activities, demonstrations, discussions and art material packs will be posted to them at home.
 Co-workers enjoy sharing their creations with each other and discussing different techniques and ideas.
 So far, groups have been creating using collage, watercolours, making paper decorations and keyrings, mindful colouring, drawing from memory, decorating pencil cases, step by step drawing (perspective, Op Art, faces) and Zentangle doodles.

-Nature & Horticulture groups (1.5 hours, weekly via Zoom, various times)
+Garden (1.5 hours, weekly via Zoom, various times)

 Co-workers with Nature & Horticulture placements will take part in groups where they will learn about horticulture, seasonal growing and nature conservation and will take part in nature-based activities and discussions.
 So far our groups have enjoyed looking back at how nature thrived under lockdown in 2020, and learned about some of the wildlife sightings at Sydenham Garden, as well as looking at winter colour in nature, a natural dyeing workshop using things we might have at home, salt dough natural decorations, and learning how to identify trees by their leaves.